RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Representation-Aware Coverage Criteria

 \subsection{Summary and Discussion}

-Overall, consisting of a set of six sub-criteria, RACA addresses the current limitations of neuron-level criteria for LLM safety testing and aligns with our proposed design principles: \begin{itemize} \item \textbf{Scalable to LLMs}.
-RACA addresses the computational bottlenecks inherent in traditional neuron-level coverage by projecting high-dimensional activation data into a low-dimensional conceptual space.
-By focusing on a limited set of safety-critical directions rather than billions of individual neurons, the framework significantly reduces the parameter space, making white-box safety testing feasible and efficient for Large Language Models. \item \textbf{Safety-specialized}.
-Unlike general coverage criteria that are often influenced by redundant or irrelevant neuron activations, RACA is specifically designed to isolate safety-critical representations.
-By utilizing a calibration set to identify conceptual directions directly related to safety violations, the framework filters out irrelevant semantic noise and ensures that the coverage results accurately reflect the model's internal response to harmful content. \item \textbf{Principled}.
-The six sub-criteria of RACA are structured to align with the three core design principles.
-They achieve synonym-insensitivity by mapping semantically similar inputs to the same conceptual vectors, ensuring redundant prompts do not inflate metrics.
-They maintain invalid-insensitivity by ignoring activations that do not project onto the safety-critical subspace.
+Overall, consisting of six sub-criteria, RACC is designed to address the two limitations of neuron-level criteria identified in Section~\ref{sec:coverage_dnn} and satisfies the three design principles proposed in this work: \begin{itemize} \item \textbf{Scalable to LLMs}.
+By projecting activations onto a small set of safety-critical directions, RACC reduces the coverage computation from billions of neurons to $n$ concept dimensions, making white-box safety testing tractable at LLM scale. \item \textbf{Safety-specialized}.
+The calibration-based extraction isolates safety-relevant directions and filters out irrelevant activations, ensuring coverage reflects the model's response to harmful content rather than generic linguistic features. \item \textbf{Principled}.
+The six sub-criteria of RACC are structured to align with the three core design principles.
+First, they achieve synonym-insensitivity by mapping semantically similar inputs to the same conceptual vectors, ensuring redundant prompts do not inflate metrics.
+Second, they maintain invalid-insensitivity by ignoring activations that do not project onto the safety-critical subspace.
 Finally, they are jailbreak-sensitive as they specifically measure the activation intensity and composition of concepts that effectively trigger model vulnerabilities. \end{itemize}